Seismic Hazard Mapping Bulletin #7, released on April 15, 1998.

 Maps of Known Active Fault Near-Source Zones in California and Adjacent Portions of Nevadawas prepared by the California Geological Survey (CGS) in cooperation with the Structural Engineers Association of California’s (SEAOC) Seismology Committee, and was published by the International Conference of Building Officials.

 The near-source maps, developed specifically for use with the 1997 Uniform Building Code™ (UBC), define the areas where an additional factor should be used to reduce risk to life and property in an earthquake.
 The 1997 UBC incorporated a new factor in engineering calculations to account for high ground motion near earthquake faults.

-The new near-source maps are based on research following the Northridge and Kobe, Japan earthquakes showing that most buildings collapsing or having severe damage are located within five kilometers (three miles) of fault rupture.
-As a result of their observations, seismologists and engineers are recommending additional reinforcement of buildings located within a few kilometers of historical ground ruptures.
+The near-source maps are based on research following the Northridge and Kobe, Japan earthquakes showing that most buildings collapsing or having severe damage are located within five kilometers (three miles) of fault rupture.
+As a result of their observations, seismologists and engineers now recommend additional reinforcement of buildings located within a few kilometers of historical ground ruptures.